daaronr/metrics_discussion/meta_anal_and_open_science/notes_relevant_papers/metaanalysis_fpsyg-06-01549-annotation-2020-12-28_19_11_43.md

 > pre-registration helps avoids bias by providing evidence of a priori analysis intentions.
 Like other types of empirical research, meta-analysis is susceptible to hypothesizing after the results are known, otherwise known as "HARKing” (Kerr, 1998)

 <div class="marginnote">
 Note however that it is difficult to verify when a meta-analysis was actually started, even privately.
-Thus, even pre-registration is somewhat based on an honor and trust system here.
+Thus, in this context, pre-registration partially depends on an honor and trust system.
 </div>